What we know about Reality Winner

 How did she become a suspect?

-Winner is accused of printing the classified intelligence reporting on May 9, and then mailing it to the news outlet a few days later, according to a federal complaint.
+Winner is accused of printing the classified intelligence reporting May 9 and mailing it to the news outlet a few days later, according to the federal complaint.

 The Intercept contacted the NSA and the Office of the Director of National Intelligence for its article.